Today we were sad to bid farewell to Tina. Not being overly keen on doing this at 7am, I did so at 4am before going to bed.

 Tango is an odd creature.
 I danced one tanda with a follower who danced well but whose facial expression gave every impression of being supremely bored throughout.
 After the dance, she gave me a huge smile and asked me where I was dancing that night.
 (Viva la Pepa.
 Maybe.)

 I also had another experience of the deceptively tall follower, who looked moderately tall when sitting, and much more so when standing!
 I danced a lot of left turns.

 The small town effect kicked in again, when I bumped into Luis just as I was about to leave!
 We’ll arrange to meet up properly at another milonga (and I will try to talk him into a wafer-thin private).

-The plan for the evening was Viva la Pepa, which Steph’s friend Jean-Christoph suggested.
+The plan for the evening was Viva la Pepa.
 However, it only started at 9.30pm, which meant even if we arrived on the dot, I was going to get maybe an hour’s dancing if all went well.
 Given I got three or four hours’ sleep the night before, I decided I’d be better off getting a decent amount of sleep in the hope of being fresh(er) for the following day.

-Impressively, Maria and Antonio headed there with Steph, while I steeled myself for the next 6.30am start.
+Impressively, Maria and Antonio headed there, while I steeled myself for the next 6.30am start.